 You will need to tell us:

-If you’re claiming the discount because someone has moved out, you will also need to tell us their details.
+If you’re claiming the discount because someone has moved out, you will also need to tell us:

 It can be difficult to provide documents or other evidence showing that you live alone.
 When you apply we don’t usually ask you to provide any proof, but we do ask you to declare that the information you provide in your application is true.

 We regularly review single person discount claims, and ask you to re-confirm that you are the only adult living in the property.

 Please note: You can only claim a single person discount if the property is occupied as your sole or main residence.

 You must tell us within 21 days if: